 - Alumni community

-At Granite Recovery Centers, we make it our responsibility to provide individualized treatment programs to help you manage cravings, identify harmful habits, pinpoint triggers, and start rebuilding your life the best way possible.
+We make it our responsibility to provide individualized treatment programs to help you manage cravings, identify harmful habits, pinpoint triggers, and start rebuilding your life the best way possible.
 Some of our comprehensive treatment programs include the following:

-Drug rehab – At Granite Recovery Centers, we provide inpatient and outpatient drug rehab programs.
+We provide inpatient and outpatient drug rehab programs.
 Inpatient drug rehab requires that a person stays in our facility where he/she can participate in individual and group therapy, skill-building sessions, clinical psychotherapy, holistic therapy, community-based exercises, 12-step curricula, and focused recovery programs.

-Sober-living programs – These programs provide our clients with the supportive environment they need while re-entering society.
+These programs provide our clients with the supportive environment they need while re-entering society.
 Our sober living programs are safe, dependable, moderately structured, and monitored by a house manager.
 Sober living is a great stepping stone toward complete independence.